 A culture of content is an organizational environment and attitude that embraces and evangelizes the importance of content marketing and internal knowledge sharing across the entire enterprise.
 A business that achieves an internal culture of content is one that inspires all employees—not just those in marketing—to create content for both internal and external consumption.
 It’s a place where, as Ann Handley of MarketingProfs says, “Everybody writes.”

 Handley’s thesis is that every member of an organization can be, and should be, a valuable content contributor.
 Her advice for those who see themselves as “bad” writers and who are therefore hesitant to contribute: “Just barf up what you want to say, and then reshape it into something that benefits your reader.”
 Though humorously phrased, the guidance is sound.
 A business seeking to foster a culture of content must clear away barriers to sharing and enable knowledge-holders’ ability to get what they know out there for the benefit of others inside and outside the organization.

-To learn more about how to create a culture of content at your organization, download our eBook: “An Internal Culture of Content: The Secret to the Most Effective Content Marketing.”
+Find out how to a culture of content at your organization by downloading our eBook: “An Internal Culture of Content: The Secret to the Most Effective Content Marketing.”

 Harness The Power Of Knowledge Sharing With Digital Transformation

 Companies that grasp what the digital workplace is really all about are willing to change the ways people and applications connect across their organizations.
 By fostering a digitally driven culture of collaboration, they break down silos, share knowledge more effectively, and compete more successfully.Download Now